 - What is an email open rate?

-- How have open rates changed over the years?
+- How to increase email open rates

 How do you measure the success of your email campaigns?

 The chances are that you measure the success by the number of people who open the mail (email open rate) and the number of people who click on a link (click-through rate).

 And while there’s nothing wrong with that, what gets overlooked is that the click-through rate is entirely dependent on the open rate, because unless people open your email, there’s no chance they can click on it!